 - Direction—This property is valid for replicated relationship classes only.
 This displays Forward, Backward, or None, depending on the option chosen during replica creation.

 Replicas created in ArcGIS Pro only show a direction of forward.
 Replicas created in ArcMap can show directions other than forward.

-The first sentence located on the bottom of this dialog box, indicates whether related features and rows are replicated.
-This information is based on the Replicate Related Data value, which is located under Advanced Setting on the Create Replica geoprocessing tool dialog box.
+The first sentence located on the bottom of this dialog box indicates whether related features and rows are replicated.
+This information is based on the Replicate Related Data value, which is located under Advanced Settings on the Create Replica geoprocessing tool dialog box.